Transit-Lab/APIDocumentation/source/includes/_inventory.md

 Parameter | Required | Description
 --------- | -------- | -----------
 warehouse | yes | Transit warehouse code.
-Example: 001 is Levis Warehouse. type | yes | FULL for a full list of products, refreshed each night.
-UPDATE for the list of products containing changes since last night. format | yes | JSON for json output.
+Example: 001 is Levis Warehouse. type | yes | FULL: for the full list of products refreshed each hour.
+UPDATE: for the list of all products that their inventory has changed today (since midnight). format | yes | JSON for json output.
 CSV for csv output.

 ### Error codes